Zenii Architecture

 Provider Registry

 The ProviderRegistry manages AI provider configurations (OpenAI, Anthropic, Gemini, OpenRouter, Vercel AI Gateway, Ollama, and custom providers).
 It is DB-backed with 6 built-in providers seeded on first boot.
+Any OpenAI-compatible API endpoint can be added as a custom provider — just supply a base_url and API key.

 Credential Key Naming Convention